tsroten/fcache/docs/_build/html/_sources/api.txt

     .. attribute:: cachedir

-        The cache's parent directory, as determined by :meth:`appdirs.user_cache_dir`.
+        The cache file's parent directory, as determined by :meth:`appdirs.user_cache_dir`.
 This attribute's value should not be changed unless you have good reason to do so.

     .. attribute:: filename